exakat/php-dictionary/dictionary/backed.ini.rst

 A backed structure has several meanings in PHP:

-+ backed enumeration : an enumeration that has an integer or string value
++ backed enumeration: an enumeration that has an integer or string value
-+ backed property : a property with a hook, that actually stores the value in the property.
++ backed property: a property with a hook, that actually stores the value in the property.

 .. code-block:: php